workshop-maybe/dev-course-001/README.md

-# Workshop Maybe Cardano Web Development Course #001
+# Workshop Maybe Web Development Course #001
 THANK YOU to everyone who has particpated, dropped by, reviewed what we've got here for this first "dev course" experiment.
 I have learned a lot, and I hope you've learned a bit too.

 Two specicific lessons I've learned: